looker-open-source/extension-examples/react/javascript/demo-external-api/README.md

 2. Drag and drop the generated `dist/bundle.js` file into the Looker project interface
 3. Modify the `manifest.lkml` to use `file` instead of `url`.

-You will need to perform additional steps to the Google OAUTH and API access ready for production.
+You will need to perform additional steps to the Google OAuth and API access ready for production.
 Please consult Google documentation for information on how to do this.